The Psyche mission is a journey to a unique metal-rich asteroid orbiting the Sun between Mars and Jupiter.Visit Mission Website

 Scientific Instruments and Investigations

 Deep Space Optical Communication (DSOC)

-The Psyche mission will test a sophisticated new laser communication technology that encodes data in photons (rather than radio waves) to communicate between a probe in deep space and Earth.
+The Psyche mission will test a sophisticated new laser communication technology that encodes data in photons at near-infrared wavelengths (rather than radio waves) to communicate between a probe in deep space and Earth.
 Using light instead of radio allows the spacecraft to communicate more data in a given amount of time.
 The DSOC team is based at the Jet Propulsion Laboratory.